WeCanCodeIT/CleMasterSyllabus/Graded Projects/WK 3 Virtual Pet.md

 ### [Submission Link](https://docs.google.com/forms/d/e/1FAIpQLScUEvl_ZgH_OgBu0zbg_WIvB6zBSkkXh7wfxqjv4LwLdBDxLg/viewform)

 ## Overview
-Create a console application for an interactive game-like virtual pet program.
+As a junior developer, you are being tasked with create a console application for an interactive, game-like virtual pet program.
 The user must be able to select different tasks or activities from a menu.

 ## Skills Required
+In order to deliver this application solution, you will need the following skills and knowledge.
 -  Loops
 -  Arrays
 -  Methods